 The CAMBADA robots were designed and completely built in-house.
-Each robot is built upon a circular aluminum chassis (with roughly 485 mm diameter), which supports three independent motors (allowing for omnidirectional motion), an electromagnetic kicking device and three, 4 cells LiPo batteries.
-The remaining parts of the robot are placed in three higher layers, namely: the first layer upon the chassis is used to place all the electronic modules such as motor controllers; the second layer contains the PC (currently a 12" notebook based on an Intel Core2Duo processor); finally on the top of the robots stands an omnidirectional vision system based on a hyperbolic mirror (AIS Fraunhofer-Gesellschaft).
+Each robot is built upon a triangular aluminum chassis, which supports three independent motors (allowing for omnidirectional motion), an electromagnetic kicking device, three, 4 cells, LiPo batteries and the motor controller modules.
+The remaining parts of the robot are placed in three higher layers, namely: the first layer upon the chassis is used to place the kicking mechanism, the ball handler and related electronic modules; the third layer contains the PC (currently a 12" notebook based on an Intel Core i5 processor); finally on the top of the robots stands an omnidirectional vision system based on a hyperbolic mirror (AIS Fraunhofer-Gesellschaft) and the IMU module.

 The mechanical structure of the robot is highly modular and was designed to facilitate maintenance.
-It is mainly composed of two tiers: 1) the "mechanical" section that includes the major mechanical parts attached to the aluminum plate (e.g. motors, kicker, batteries); 2) the "electronic" section that includes control modules, the PC and the vision system.
-These two sections can be easily separated from each other, allowing an easy access both to the mechanical components and to the electronic modules.
+The main two sections of the robot can be easily separated from each other, allowing an easy access both to the main mechanical components and to the electronic modules.